kmcgillivray/kmcgillivray.github.io/_posts/2015-08-01-farmers-market.md

 Being able to walk down the street to get flowers is something like a dream.

 One time I had a dream that I was eating a plate of flowers.
-They kind of looked like the ones I ended up getting from the farmer's market.
+They kind of looked like the ones I ended up getting from the farmers' market.
 I've spent a lot of time wondering about the symbolism of eating flowers.

 ---